mattyoung101/tamara/papers/thesis/pages/chapters/conclusion.typ

 #import "../../util/macros.typ": *

 = Conclusion
+In the prior chapters, I described in detail the TaMaRa methodology and results.
+However, as I hinted earlier, there are a number of limitations with the algorithm.
+In this chapter, I will describe the limitations of the current implementation in detail, referring to specific known bugs and their root causes.
+I will then discuss opportunities for future work, including potential further research involving placement-driven TMR algorithms.
+Finally, I will summarise the work as a whole and its contribution.

 == Issues with the current implementation <chap:futurework>
 Throughout the duration of this thesis, there have been a number of improvements and areas for future research identified.